dockur/windows-arm/readme.md

   devices:
     - /dev/bus/usb
   ```

 > [!IMPORTANT]
-> If the device is a USB disk drive, please wait until after the installation is completed before connecting it.
-Or you may fail, as ordering the disks can get rearranged.
+> If your device is USB disk drive, please wait until after the installation is completed before connecting it.
+Or installation fails, as ordering the disks can get rearranged.

 ### How do I verify if my system supports KVM?

   Verifying your system supports KVM?
-Run the followings:
+Run followings:

   ```bash
   sudo apt install cpu-checker
   sudo kvm-ok
   ```

-  You may receive errors from `kvm-ok` indicating your KVM acceleration can't be used, please check whether:
+  You may receive errors from `kvm-ok` indicating KVM acceleration can't be used, please check whether:

   - the virtualization extensions (`Intel VT-x` or `AMD SVM`) are enabled in your UEFI.

   - you are running an operating system that supports them, like Linux or Windows 11 (macOS and Windows 10 do not unfortunately).

-  - you enabled "nested virtualization" if you are running your container insides virtual machine.
+  - you enabled "nested virtualization" if you are running the container inside a virtual machine.

-  - you are not using a cloud provider, as most of them not allowing nested virtualization for their VPS's.
+  - you are not using a cloud provider, as most of them do not allow nested virtualization for their VPS's.

   If you didn't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might helped by adding `privileged: true` in your compose file (or `--privileged` in your `run` command), ruling out any permission issue.